Oxford, Bodleian Library, MS Auct. F.4.32 / St Dunstan’s

 archbishop of Canterbury (961–88); but this point remains a matter of some doubt.

 The additions certainly postdate his becoming a monk.
-The four parts

-may be briefly described as follows:
+and their contents may be briefly described as follows:

 - Eutyches with Old Breton glosses (fols.
 1–9).
 A